The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 UV Water Purifiers

 UV light kills bacteria and viruses.
-Eventually.
-So the idea behind portable water purifiers is to stick a UV light in your water and wait about an hour and everything should be dead.
+Eventually, the idea behind portable water purifiers is to stick a UV light in your water and wait about an hour, and everything should be dead.

-Pros is they purify without chemicals, Cons are the time, no guarantee of making it to the deepest darkest corners of your water bladder and it adds another device to your already crowded device charging list.
+Pros are they purify without chemicals, Cons are the time, no guarantee of making it to the deepest darkest corners of your water bladder, and it adds another device to your already crowded device charging list.

 8. SteriPEN Adventurer Opti